-These algorithms have different approaches to sampling type 2 events.
-One approach, used by \pkg{SC}, aims to stay closer to the coalescent process by sampling recombinations according to a complex distribution.
+These algorithms have different approaches to type 2 events.
+One approach, used by \pkg{SC}, aims to stay closer to the coalescent process by generating recombinations according to a complex distribution.
 The other, used by \pkg{ARGinfer}, uses a less sophisticated distribution and relies on the properties of its underlying MCMC sampler for statistical correctness.
-It is apparently able to propose a move faster than \pkg{SC} can sample a recombination event.
-However, many of those moves may be rejected before one is finally accepted, while every event sampled by \pkg{SC} is actually integrated into the ancestry Both approaches have their merits, and it would be risky to make a unilateral statement as to which is the best.
+It is apparently able to propose a move faster than \pkg{SC} can generate a recombination event.
+However, many of those moves may be rejected before one is finally accepted, while every event generated by \pkg{SC} is actually integrated into the ancestry.
+Both approaches have their merits, and it would be risky to make a unilateral statement as to which is the best.

-Our sampler shares many characteristics of \pkg{SC} and \pkg{ARGinfer}, but its approach to type 2 events is different.
-Since we are processing haplotypes from left to right and only sample events resulting in a reduction of the marginal number of mutation edges, breakpoints associated with type 2 events have to be positioned to the left of not only $m$ but of $m'$ as well.
+Our package shares many characteristics of \pkg{SC} and \pkg{ARGinfer}, but its approach to type 2 events is different.
+Since we are processing haplotypes from left to right and only consider events resulting in a reduction of the marginal number of mutation edges, breakpoints associated with type 2 events have to be positioned to the left of not only $m$ but of $m'$ as well.
 This begs the question: what are the conditions under which a recombination event positioned at $b \leq b' < m'$ does not increase the number of mutation edges in $[b, m)$?
 Let $e_r$, $e_c$ be the recombination and recoalescence edges respectively, $v_r$, $v_c$ the associated child vertices, and $h_{v_r}^k$, $h_{v_c}^k$ the status of the $k$\textsuperscript{th} marker of the associated haplotypes.
 An RR event positioned at breakpoint $b'$ will not result in the creation of additional mutation edges in $[b, m)$ as long as for every marker $k$ in $[b', m)$, one of the following conditions is met: \begin{enumerate} \item $h_{v_r}^k = h_{v_c}^k$; \item $e_r$ is not ancestral for marker $k$; \item $e_c$ is not ancestral for marker $k$ and the status of the first ancestral vertex upstream $v_c$ is $h_{v_r}^k$. \end{enumerate} Among these conditions, \cref{it:rec-type-2} allows for type 2 events.
-Since we are working from left to right, support for those breakpoints comes with the potential of sampling type 4 events as well.
+Since we are working from left to right, support for those breakpoints comes with the potential for type 4 events as well.
 Consequently, they must be explicitly discarded.